The Best Headphone & Earbud Deals at Amazon Ahead of October Prime Day

 Aside from price, the main qualities to look for when you're shopping for headphones are the sound quality, noise-cancelling capability and battery life.
 Whether you're looking for some Bluetooth earbuds to pair with your phone or you just want some wireless earbuds to experience total freedom with no cords, we've found the best headphone deals on Amazon currently available from Apple AirPods to Samsung Galaxy Buds and Beats by Dre.

-Apple doesn't frequently discount its products, but Amazon has the best deals on Apple AirPods right now with four different editions marked down by up to 28% — including the first generation Apple AirPods Pro.
-Below, shop the best headphone deals available on Amazon right now.
+Apple doesn't frequently discount its products, but Amazon has the best deals on Apple AirPods right now with four different editions marked down by up to 32% — including the previous model of Apple AirPods Pro.
+Below, shop the best Prime Day headphone deals available on Amazon right now.

 Apple AirPods Deals